mushfika2456/Business-analytics-excel-tableau-access/README.md

 - Included a map visualization to show employee distribution across countries such as Canada, USA, and Mexico.
 - Organized the dashboard layout to make insights easy to read and understand.
 ## Skills Used
--Tableau Dashboard Design
+- Tableau Dashboard Design
--Data Visualization
+- Data Visualization
--Data Cleaning and Preparation
+- Data Cleaning and Preparation
--Business Intelligence
+- Business Intelligence
--Interactive Filters
+- Interactive Filters
--KPI Analysis
+- KPI Analysis
--Exploratory Data Analysis
+- Exploratory Data Analysis
--Workforce Analytics
+- Workforce Analytics
--Production Performance Analysis
+- Production Performance Analysis
--Data Storytelling
+- Data Storytelling
--Dashboard Formatting and Layout Design
+- Dashboard Formatting and Layout Design
--Chart Selection and Interpretation
+- Chart Selection and Interpretation